observing/leverage/README.md

 leverage.customscript(2, 'KEY1', 'KEY2', 'ARGS', 'ARGS', fn);
 ```

-But doing this everytime can be a bit wastefull that's why you can also just
+But doing this every time can be a bit wasteful that's why you can also just
 tell us once and the module will memorize it for you so all other calls will
 just use the same amount of keys.